Suzuki Ignis used • 804 cars price-checked by AutoUncle

 On AutoUncle, the Suzuki Ignis is exclusively offered in the hatchback body style.
 Hatchbacks are compact cars that pair great driving with the flexibility of having space.
 High fuel efficiency makes hatchbacks popular with people living in cities, as does the fact that they’re easy to park.

-What obvious alternatives can I consider for the Suzuki Ignis?
+What are the obvious competitors for the Suzuki Ignis?

-Within its class, the Suzuki Ignis holds a fair level of popularity but still it has some competitors.
+Within its class, the Suzuki Ignis holds a fair level of popularity but still there are some competing cars to consider.

 • Fiat 500